-Instant Holidays offer Cork Hotels, book online or call a Cork holiday expert to book your break in Cork.
+Instant Holidays offer Cork Hotels, book online or call a Cork holiday expert to book your hotel in Cork.

 Cork City is a charming, vibrant and hippy city in Ireland.
 It is one of the most popular cities in Ireland, frequented by backpackers, younger tourists and families.
 The city has always been one of the most important seaports in the country.
 It has a great location on the banks of River Lee, which flows right through the city.
 Cork is not that warm tourist destination, with July and August being the hottest months with average temperatures of 16 C. January and February are the wettest months of the year with most rainfall.

 Cork`s streets are mostly narrow and hilly, but South Mall and St.Patrick`s are two larger streets built on places that used to be river channels in the old times.
 River Lee flows through two water channels, and there are many nice bridges in the city.
 Walking and exploring streets of Cork is a very nice and memorable experience.
 St. Finbarre`s Cathedral is one of the oldest monuments in the city, designed in distinctive French-Gothic style.
 Saint Finbarre is the patron saint of Cork, and this Cathedral has a special place in Cork`s history.